Even Though I'm a Super Timid Noble Girl, I Accepted the Bet from My Cunning Fiancé: Characters

 A 17-year-old woman and Rufus's fiancee.
 In her previous life, she was a doctorate student studying paleontology, who was killed during a robbery.
 In the original game, Pia only had a minor role, being a nameless silhouette who was Rufus's original fiancee and was banished after an outburst.
 Knowing this fate, Pia aims to change her past, instead wanting to become a paleontologist.
 She has a timid personality.
 Her name was Pia Parmesan (ピア・パルメザン, Pia Parumezan) in the web novel.

-Pia's knowledge and fascination with fossils is treated as just a hereditary trait of the Rockwell family; he father and brother each have a field of expertise they are obsessed with.